guido57/EBAZ4205_HDMI/README.md

 ## Description

-This repository contains the Vivado project, the PetaLinux project, and the Vitis software projects (both Standalone and Linux) to implement the EBAZ4205 board with an HDMI video out port.
+This repository contains the Vivado project, the PetaLinux project, and the Vitis software projects for Linux to implement the EBAZ4205 board with an HDMI video out port.

 ![](./docs/EBAZ4205-HDMI.png)